ns2j/pdf-print-proxy/README.md

 Sample Web Application is [sample folder](sample).

 ### Note
-* Mac version is running as root user. it usualy not specified default printer.
+* Mac version is running as root user.
+It usualy not specified default printer.
 * I attempted Windows service.
-It runs as local system account. it cannot use network printer.
+It runs as local system account.
+It cannot use network printer.